Plenary and Voting

 We’ll look at constitutional, policy and directive resolutions, in that order.

-The resolutions will be ranked by convention delegates prior to the Policy Workshops that we are holding on Saturday.
+The resolutions will be ranked by convention delegates prior to the Plenary sessions.

 When do we vote?

 We will vote on resolutions during Plenary.

 We use a voting method called the Bonser Method to consider resolutions.
 For our general convention process, or where the Bonser Method is silent, we use Robert’s Rules of Order.

 Here is a brief introduction to the Bonser Method of voting.
 More information is available in the Bylaw F of the GPO constitution.
 If there is a discrepancy between these instructions and the bylaw, the bylaw is the authority.

 The sponsor of the resolutions or a designate presents the resolution and explains its merits for a maximum of 2 minutes.